Changes to Fishing Regulations

 Top

-The Department needs to update the definition of “shellfish” in the Shellfish - General chapter of regulation to reflect a change made by the Maryland General Assembly in the 2024 Legislative Session.
-Specifically, the Department would remove the list of shellfish and shellfish parts for which an importation permit is required and replace the list with the phrase “live bivalves and bivalve shells.”
+The Department updated the definition of shellfish to reflect a change made by the Maryland General Assembly.
+The list of species and their shells from the definition was replaced with the phrase “live bivalves and bivalve shells.”

 Top